 The International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) entered into force in June 2004, and deals specifically with plant genetic resources for food and agriculture (PGRFA).

 The core of the ITPGRFA is the Multilateral System (MLS), a defined shared pool of genetic resources comprising many important crops and forages.
 This is the ITPGRFA’s Access and Benefit-Sharing system.
 Genetic resources included in the MLS are available for research, breeding and training for food and agriculture purposes.
 The benefits arising from their use are to be shared through the exchange of information, access to and transfer of technology, capacity-building, and the sharing of the benefits arising from commercialisation.
 Access is provided on the basis of the Standard Material Transfer Agreement (SMTA) with fixed conditions.
-The ITPGRFA forms a specialised ABS instrument.
+The ITPGRFA forms an EU-recognised specialised ABS instrument.
+This means there are no obligations related to the EU ABS Regulation (Regulation (EU) 511/2014) when genetic resources are obtained and used in accordance with the ITPGRFA.

 Multilateral System (MLS)